ClimateClara/arc3o/docs/guide/step4.rst

 .. note::

-    Be aware that, currently, the brightness temperature of "melting snow conditions" and "bare ice in summer conditions" are set to the values for 6.9 GHz, vertical polarization, for all frequencies and polarizations!
-This is because other frequencies and polarizations were not evaluated!
+    Please remain aware that, currently, the brightness temperatures of "melting snow conditions" and "bare ice in summer conditions" are set to the values for 6.9 GHz, vertical polarization, **for all frequencies and polarizations**!
+This is because we concentrated our effort on 6.9 GHz, vertical polarization.
+You are welcome to try out new things though! :)